 Nikan’usk Leadership Development focuses on creating opportunities for Wabanaki youth to connect inter-tribally as well as within their own tribal communities to integrate leadership skills they’ve gained to carry on to our next generations.
 Click here to learn more about our leadership development programs.

 Wabanaki students are unique and their path to what they define as “success” will be just as special and diverse.
 The purpose of our Student Success program is to provide support and advocacy to Wabanaki students in any stage of the education process to promote the intergenerational well-being of students, their families, and communities through mobility and self-actualization.
 The program is designed specifically to help students overcome barriers, instill confidence to self-advocate, promote empowerment, and improve the transition process from higher education into real-world careers.

-The Maternal and Child Health Division is centered around advancing the health and wellness of women, girls and young children.
+Our Maternal and Child Health programs are centered around advancing the health and wellness of women, girls and young children.
 Click here to learn more about our Maternal & Child Health programs.